microwave-inc/microwave-website/README.md

 # Credits
 Credits to [free front end](https://freefrontend.com) for the error pages!
-Credit to awesomenessZ on discord for pointing out the bug on the [/team](https://microwavebot.tech/team) page
+Credit to awesomenessZ on discord for pointing out the bug on the [team page](https://microwavebot.tech/team) Credit to Lyric giving permmision to be on the [404 page](https://microwavebot.tech/lyric) (and for being a cool human)